By March 7, 2022

 As far as your books go, you will need to bring a copy of each of these three documents to your preparer: your cash flow statement, your balance sheet, and your income statement.
 Each document will help your preparer accurately assess the taxes for your business.
 However, there is one very important caveat for this.
 Your books need to be ordered properly.

 Having a bookkeeper who manages your accounts and keeps your books in order all year is the best way to prepare for tax season.
 All the receipts you need, as well as the documents listed above, are kept ready to go by your bookkeeper so you won’t have to do the mad scramble to assemble all the things you need.
 It may be too late for you this year, but waiting till next tax season isn’t a solution either.
-If you want to go into tax season prepared and confident with everything you need assembled ahead of time, now is the time to talk to a bookkeeper.
+If you want to go into tax season prepared and confident with everything you need assembled ahead of time, now is the time to talk to a bookkeeper and implement a system such as QuickBooks to track your invoices, expenses, sales, and more.
 And I would love the opportunity to speak with you about your business’ needs.